Getting ready to “Go Solar”?

 Who: Your contractor

-Be sure to sign up!
-A net energy meter measures any excess solar energy you generate and put back into the grid and credits your bill.
+Once your solar system is installed, SCE’s net energy meter measures any excess solar energy you generate, sends it back onto the grid and credits your bill.
 Learn how net energy metering works and how to read your NEM bill.

 Who: Your contractor

-How: Once your application is approved, your meter will be updated and you are immediately signed up for the rate plan.
+How: Once your contractor has obtained approval for NEM, your meter will be updated, and you are immediately signed up for the rate plan.